HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 ### Core Web Vitals

-[Core Web Vitals](https://web.dev/vitals/) is a collection of performance metrics that Google compiles to evaluate different websites, and specifically, different [page groups](https://support.google.com/webmasters/answer/9205520#page_groups) on websites to describe how they perform in both mobile and desktop page settings.
+<a hreflang="en" href="https://web.dev/vitals/">Core Web Vitals</a> is a collection of performance metrics that Google compiles to evaluate different websites, and specifically, different <a hreflang="en" href="https://support.google.com/webmasters/answer/9205520#page_groups">page groups</a> on websites to describe how they perform in both mobile and desktop page settings.
 The elements of Core Web Vitals include loading, interactivity, and layout stability.

 All three are aspects of how users perceive the performance of a page that can help or hinder the loading experience for users.
-This type of evaluation began in May of 2020, and these metrics are taken into account in Google’s ranking algorithm specifically as an aspect of the [page experience](https://developers.google.com/search/docs/advanced/experience/page-experience) evaluation, and thus, the metrics are organized around thresholds of performance that are either considered “good”, “needs improvement”, or “poor”.
+This type of evaluation began in May of 2020, and these metrics are taken into account in Google’s ranking algorithm specifically as an aspect of the <a hreflang="en" href="https://developers.google.com/search/docs/advanced/experience/page-experience">page experience</a> evaluation, and thus, the metrics are organized around thresholds of performance that are either considered “good”, “needs improvement”, or “poor”.
 For a site to be considered “good”, 75% of visits must meet the prescribed thresholds for each of the Core Web Vitals metrics.

 {{ figure_markup(
     image="good-cwv.png",